MacSourcePorts/MSPNotes/uqm.md

 ### Why is Mac Source Ports doing a build of this port?
 The port did not offer Mac builds at all.

+### Versioning/Release strategy:
+Version numbers but very infrequent releases (latest version, 0.8, was first one in a decade)

 ### Build System:
 Proprietary